 Find trusted professionals via the National Network of Consultants to Grantmakers’ Online Directory or Exponent Philanthropy’s Directory of Foundation and Philanthropy Advisors, or call Exponent Philanthropy for one-on-one assistance with your questions about foundation operations and management (members only).
 You may also find the expertise you need at these sponsors, intermediaries, and support organizations or consulting organizations.

 Find others like you

 Don’t underestimate the importance of peer support when working solo or in a very small shop.
-Philanthropy associations and affinity groups exist for international givers, impact investors, and everyone in between; get involved for information and inspiration from like-minded funders.
+Philanthropy-serving organizations exist for international givers, impact investors, and everyone in between; get involved for information and inspiration from like-minded funders.
 Find your regional association of grantmakers for local connections, and attend Exponent Philanthropy’s National Conference to meet lone or small-staffed philanthropists from around the country.

 For intensive peer learning, consider Exponent Philanthropy’s Master Juggler Executive Institute for foundation executive directors or Next Gen Fellows Program for next generation foundation trustees and staff.
 See also 8 Organizations Developing Social-Minded Leaders.

 Interested in learning more?
 We invite you to contact us at http://learnphilanthropy.org/contact/.